BrightQin/RWSAN/README.md

 ### Modify the Path of Dataset

-If you perfer to place the dataset in another path, you could modify the path of dataset.
-The relating configurations is stored in the ```./cfgs/path_cfgs.py/```.
+If you prefer to place the dataset in another path, you could modify the path of the dataset.
+The relating configuration file is ```./cfgs/path_cfgs.py/```.

 ### Modify the Hyper-Parameter